usnistgov/tem_analysis/README.md

 * Go back to the image viewer and its set of controls.

-* Hit the eye icon and select the subsetRegistered folder
+* Select "Read Images for Viewing" from the File Menu and select the subsetRegistered folder.

-* Hit the icon that looks like a bunch of dots and select the atomPosRegistered folder.
+* Select "Read Atom Positions for Viewing" from the File Menu and select the atomPosRegistered folder.

 * You should see the atom positions overlayed as dots on top